eliz79/Phonebook/README.rst

 | And I get a statement saying my contact has been deleted.

-Scenario 3: Editing an existing contact
+Scenario 3: Displaying all contacts
 =======================================
 ::

-| Given that my customer has changed their number,
+| Given that I want to view all contacts,
-| And I need to update the contact info in my phone book,
+| And I need to see who is in my phone book,
-| When I choose Option 3,
+| When I choose Option 4,
-| Then I will get a prompt asking me to enter the updated contact information,
+| Then I will get a prompt displaying all contact information,
-| And I will add the new contact info, along with any other additional info.
+| And I will be able to view all contact info, with any other additional info.